What's a VIN Bar Code?

 $799.00

-and the LT5100 TriCoder with a aiming dot laser is $999.
+, or the LT5200H TriCoder with a 2D scan engine are $999 each.
 For more information on the TriCoder Portable Readers click here

 How

-would I use the LZ404-RF to scan VIN numbers?
+would I use the Wireless Scanner Guns to scan VIN numbers?

 Go

 out to the cars on the lot.
-Scan a car's VIN.
+Scan a car's 1D VIN barcode for the LZ630-RF -- or the 1D and 2D VIN barcodes using the 520-RF scanner.
 The result

 can be immediately transmitted wirelessly from the lot to the